 Developing your Cloud First Strategy

-Cloud First Strategy is your business thinking ahead to move infrastructures and operations to cloud-computing platforms before thinking of alternatives.
-According to a Gartner research in 2019, cloud application services (SaaS) are expected to grow from $80B in 2018 to $143.7B while cloud system infrastructure services are expected to grow from $30.5B to $76.6B in 2022.
+According to a Gartner research in 2019, cloud application services (SaaS) were projected to grow from $80 billion in 2018 to $143.7 billion, while cloud system infrastructure services were expected to rise from $30.5 billion to $76.6 billion by 2022—underscoring the accelerating shift toward cloud adoption across industries.

-Cloud Migration, What to Expect?
+Cloud Migration: What to Expect?

 SAP on Cloud

-Develop your Cloud First Strategy in an Efficient Way
+How to Develop a Cloud First Strategy

 1. Agree on the Definition of Terms